kldkv/scss-properties/README.md

 A set of sass tools for manipulating color attributes using CSS properties.

-Based on a fork of [kldkv/scss-properties](https://github.com/kldkv/scss-properties), updated with new functions and to work with sass modules.

 ## Defining properties

 Color properties must be declared using the `define` mixin, which produces a separate CSS property for each color property.